TRAVELABROOD.COM.AU

 This photo was taken from the Staten Island Ferry

 New York's Lower East Side is traditionally an immigrant, working class neighbourhood.
 Once the third largest German speaking community in the world, today it is predominately a Puerto Rican and Dominican community.
 It is also the epicentre for Jewish immigrant culture and it is here you will find stalwart delicatessens such as Katz and Russ & Daughters.
-Tourists and locals queue for hours at both of these deli's, so if you want to try one of the famous pastrami sandwiches or smoked salmon bagels, then get there early.
+Tourists and locals' queue for hours at both of these deli's, so if you want to try one of the famous pastrami sandwiches or smoked salmon bagels, then get there early.

 Stuyvesant Town or StuyTown comprises of 110 red brick apartment buildings and was planned as a post-war housing project.
 Today, it is its own city within a city offering a close community hub with restaurants, shops and its very own newspaper.